atomone-hub/genesis/README.md

 control, such that it can also regulate it, especially as it relates to control over AtomOne governance.

-Say when you auto-stake $ATOM1 through this sanctioned mechanism, you get
+Say when you auto-stake $ATONE through this sanctioned mechanism, you get
 $phATOM.
-In order to incentivize the usage of $phATOM, the AtomOne hub offers a trade that makes $phATOM deflationary: *non-atom rewards are taxed with an immutable cap, but inflated atoms are not* for $ATOM1 bonded $phATOM holders, and with the right conversion equation (which adjusts for $ATOM1 inflation) we can construct a perfectly fixed $phATOM supply (say of 1 billion $phATOMs) no matter how many $ATOM1s bond to $phATOMs.
+In order to incentivize the usage of $phATOM, the AtomOne hub offers a trade that makes $phATOM deflationary: *non-atom rewards are taxed with an immutable cap, but inflated atoms are not* for $ATONE bonded $phATOM holders, and with the right conversion equation (which adjusts for $ATONE inflation) we can construct a perfectly fixed $phATOM supply (say of 1 billion $phATOMs) no matter how many $ATONEs bond to $phATOMs.

 Should this "more monetary" construction of the fixed supply ("deflationary")
-$phATOM token incentivize a large liquid supply, it becomes more susceptible to hostile takeovers, simply because there are more liquid $ATOM1 staking tokens available in comparison to the total bonded voting power.
-Therefore for a more secure AtomOne hub we also limit the conversion back from $phATOM to $ATOM1 so as to make hostile takeovers more expensive.
+$phATOM token incentivize a large liquid supply, it becomes more susceptible to hostile takeovers, simply because there are more liquid $ATONE staking tokens available in comparison to the total bonded voting power.
+Therefore for a more secure AtomOne hub we also limit the conversion back from $phATOM to $ATONE so as to make hostile takeovers more expensive.

 The known ways are:
- * Widen the gap in bidirectional conversion price between $phATOM and $ATOM1.
+ * Widen the gap in bidirectional conversion price between $phATOM and $ATONE.
- * Limit the amount of $ATOM1 that can be released per time period auction.
+ * Limit the amount of $ATONE that can be released per time period auction.
  * Essentially the same as above with some conversion curve.

-In the case of validator & delegator $ATOM1 slashing, $phATOM holders will of course also get slashed, but the ratio of $phATOM-bonded $ATOM1s and all other (non-$phATOM) $ATOM1s remains the same.
+In the case of validator & delegator $ATONE slashing, $phATOM holders will of course also get slashed, but the ratio of $phATOM-bonded $ATONEs and all other (non-$phATOM) $ATONEs remains the same.
 The conversion factor from $phATOM to
-$ATOM1 will change because of slashing, but the conversion factor from $ATOM1 to $phATOM will not before and after slashing, thereby making the total possible supply of $phATOM lower than before (more deflationary) and over time making the cost of conversion to $phATOM more expensive in comparison to the inverse, thereby allowing the exchange rate between the two tokens to naturally float between two reasonable bounds.
+$ATONE will change because of slashing, but the conversion factor from $ATOM1 to $phATOM will not before and after slashing, thereby making the total possible supply of $phATOM lower than before (more deflationary) and over time making the cost of conversion to $phATOM more expensive in comparison to the inverse, thereby allowing the exchange rate between the two tokens to naturally float between two reasonable bounds.

-NOTE: This uses the market imperfection of the $ATOM1 and $phATOM tokens to create a (larger) gap in the conversion price, thereby making the tokens more independent of each other. $phATOM holders might be happy that their token has become more deflationary (total supply reduction), and while they can only get the post slash amount of $ATOM1s, the value of those $ATOM1s might be preserved or catch up soon after new validators start operations.
+NOTE: This uses the market imperfection of the $ATONE and $phATOM tokens to create a (larger) gap in the conversion price, thereby making the tokens more independent of each other. $phATOM holders might be happy that their token has become more deflationary (total supply reduction), and while they can only get the post slash amount of $ATONEs, the value of those $ATOM1s might be preserved or catch up soon after new validators start operations.
 The alternative where the total amount of $phATOM remains invariant in comparison appears strictly worse for $phATOM holders.
 This widening of the gap could in theory happen at any time with governance.

-The $ATOM1s bonded toward auto-staking do not count toward calculating the bonding ratio target of 2/3 in either the numerator or denominator--they are ignored.
+The $ATONEs bonded toward auto-staking do not count toward calculating the bonding ratio target of 2/3 in either the numerator or denominator--they are ignored.